ShadowDuke/OW_GermanPatch/README.md

 ## Notes

 - Dont mind the read errors popping up saying "missing Unable to find TextType* messages - thats because i translated some stuff from my *archetypes* mod.
-- Its possible you need to restart your game **once** to enable the full main menu translation.
-Then it should be enabled by default next time you start the game.
-(Only for the main menu translation)
 - Some things can't be translated, they are still hardcodet in the egine.
 - If you find or stumble across spelling errors, please let me know [here](https://github.com/ShadowDuke/OW_GermanPatch/issues), thank you.